-- Context dependency – Our state of mind and decision making are heavily influenced by the environment within which we find our selves.
+- Our state of mind and decision making is heavily influenced by the environment within which we find our selves.
 This leads to inconsistencies in our decision making that we are largely unaware of.

-- Illusion of understanding – Kahneman uses the acronym WYSIATI (What You See Is All There Is) to describe our tendency to think that the limited information we have about the world is all that there is to know.
+- Kahneman uses the acronym WYSIATI (What You See Is All There Is).
+This describes our tendency to think that the limited information we have about the world is all that there is to know.
 Humans create narrative fallacies in an attempt to make sense of what are often random events.
 If we don’t acknowledge our ignorance of important information this will again influence the effectiveness of our decision making.

 “Our comforting conviction that the world makes sense rests on a secure foundation: our almost unlimited ability to ignore our ignorance.”
 Daniel Kahneman, Thinking, fast and slow

-“You have to understand the rules of interaction – the accepted behaviours and rules of thumb of the individuals whose interaction generates the complexity of behaviour that you are studying – because these will shape the outcome of interactions.“ Mark Earls, Herd
+“You have to understand the rules of interaction.
+The accepted behaviours and rules of thumb of the individuals whose interaction generates the complexity of behaviour that you are studying.
+These will shape the outcome of interactions.“ Mark Earls, Herd

-- We think of a reason after the event – So peoples’ decisions are mainly influenced by factors that they are not consciously aware of.
+- So peoples’ decisions are mainly influenced by factors that they are not consciously aware of.
 Humans review and post-rationalise decisions (see Choice Supportive Bias).
-This suggests that our perceptions of a product or brand are likely to change after an action rather than before as implied by traditional marketing models like AIDA (Attention, Interest, Desire, Action).
-It should probably be changed to Context, Attention, Emotion/social norms, Action, Review, Memory (C.A.E.A.R.M).
-Not a great acronym, but I still find marketing people using the old AIDA model so we do need to encourage them to move on from it.
+This suggests that our perceptions of a product or brand are likely to change after an action.
+Rather than before as implied by traditional marketing models like AIDA (Attention, Interest, Desire, Action).
+It should probably change to Context, Attention, Emotion/social norms, Action, Review, Memory (C.A.E.A.R.M).
+Not a great acronym.
+I still find marketing people using the old AIDA model so we do need to encourage them to move on from it.

 So what specifically does behavioural economics have to say about FS decision making?
 Risk and uncertainty is at the heart of Daniel Kahneman and Amos Tversky’s Prospect theory.
 Three cognitive principles form the basis of the theory:

 - The perceived value of a decision outcome (the utility derived) is dependent upon the history of one’s wealth (the reference point).
-This may seem obvious, but traditional economics does not recognise that a poor person will perceive a gain of £1,000 as generating more utility than would a millionaire.
+This may seem obvious,.
+Traditional economics does not recognise that a poor person will perceive a gain of £1,000 as generating more utility than would a millionaire.
 A person’s reference point is often the current status quo.

 - People experience diminishing sensitivity to both sensory changes (e.g. light) and to changes in wealth.
 So for example the subjective difference between £1,000 and £1,100 is much smaller than between £100 and £200.

 Loss aversion is key to understanding how people perceive financial services, and gambling of course.
-Extensive research has been undertaken to estimate the psychological value of losses and gains.
+Extensive research estimates the psychological value of losses and gains.
 These studies have identified a loss aversion ratio of between 1.5 and 2.5.
-This means that a loss that is identical in money terms to a gain is valued up to 2.5 times more than the gain.
+This means that a loss that is identical in money terms to a gain is up to 2.5 times more than the gain.

 Interestingly, professional risk takers such as fund managers and full-time gamblers are more tolerant of losses.
 This may be because they are less emotionally aroused than the amateur investor.
-Loss aversion leads to predictable behaviours in a number of situations:
+Loss aversion leads to predictable behaviours.

 - If a potential loss could be ruinous or would threaten their lifestyle, people will normally dismiss the option completely.
 Only obsessive gamblers would normally consider this type of situation.

 - Where people are presented with a situation where both a gain and a loss are possible people tend to make extreme risk averse choices.
-For example a person is presented with the choice between a small guaranteed gain over 5 years (e.g. a deposit based account) and a stock market linked product that carries a low risk of a large loss.
+For example a person is given the choice between a small guaranteed gain over 5 years (e.g. a deposit based account) and a stock market linked product that carries a low risk of a large loss.
 People have a tendency to focus on the large potential loss and often select the former, less risky option.
-This is why advisers will focus on the large upside potential of a stock market linked investment and try to play down any potential for large losses.
+This is why advisers will focus on the large upside potential of a stock market linked investment.
+They try to play down any potential for large losses.

 - Where the choice is between a certain loss and a larger loss that is just a probability (i.e. there is a chance of no loss), diminishing sensitivity can result in excessive risk taking.
-This explains why private investors sometimes refuse to cut their losses on poorly performing shares and instead invest more money (to reduce the average purchase price) in the hope that the price will recover sufficiently to avoid a loss.
-This is known as the sunk-cost fallacy and results in a lot of irrational decision making.
+This explains why private investors sometimes refuse to cut their losses on poorly performing shares.
+Instead they invest more money (to reduce the average purchase price) in the hope that the price will recover sufficiently to avoid a loss.
+The sunk-cost fallacy results in a lot of irrational decision making.

 “Loss aversion is a powerful conservative force that favors minimal changes from the status quo in the lives of both institutions and individuals.”
 Daniel Kahneman, Thinking, fast and slow.